Chinese Zodiac Lunar Year Series

 The Chinese Lunar Calendar is a repeating 12 year cycle, each year is represented by an animal, a person born within the year of a certain animal is said to take on the traits.
 The traditions of the Chinese zodiac and astrology go back thousands of years, it is further split into '4 pillars' and '4 Trines'.
 Practitioners of Chinese astrology consult such traditional details and compatibility to offer putative guidance in life or for love and marriage.

-2021 The Lunar Year of the OX, latest edition to the Shēngxiào Collection
+2024 The Lunar Year of the Dragon, latest edition to the Shēngxiào Collection

 Ox (1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021)